Lewa-Reka/esphome-deye-inverter/README.md

 #### Step 2: Add New Device
 1. In ESPHome dashboard, click **"+ NEW DEVICE"**
 2. Click **"CONTINUE"** on the welcome screen
-3. Enter a name for your device (e.g., "PV Inverter")
+3. Enter a name for your device (e.g., "Deye Inverter")
 4. Select your **"ESP"** device as device type
 5. Click **"NEXT"** and note down the encryption key (save it safely)
 6. Click **"SKIP"** for now - we'll add the configuration manually